genesiscommunitysuccess/docs/docs/03_server/05_access-control/03_password_authentication.md

 ## Full permissions list

-Most of the message workflows described in this page are permissioned based on a set of default rights which are provided in the form of a CSV file as part of the platform authentication distribution.
-Most permissions and their relationship to events have been explained in their own sections, and the whole table can be found below for reference:
+Most of the message workflows described on this page are permissioned on the basis of a set of default rights.
+These are provided in the form of a CSV file as part of the platform authentication distribution.
+Most permissions and their relationship to events have been explained in their own sections.
+For reference, here is the whole table:

 | Code           | Description                    |
 |----------------|--------------------------------|